ritikakh/SQL-Queries-Examples/README.md

 order by r.rating desc)
 where rownum <=3;

-select * from (
-select distinct v.villa_id, sum(r.enddate - r.startdate) as reserved_nights
+// Find the villa with the highest count of reserved nights in 2014 select * from ( select distinct v.villa_id, sum(r.enddate - r.startdate) as reserved_nights
 from villa v